cosmicjs/docs/docs/rest-api/authentication.md

 # Authentication

+## Get your token
+You can get your authentication token in your user account settings located in <i><a href="https://cosmicjs.com/account/authentication">Account Settings > Authentication</a></i>.
+You can also make requests to the API with your `email` and `password`.

 Send your `email` and `password` to receive your access token.
 Your access token will be used to add Buckets to your account as well as other account-related access.

 **NOTE: You do not need to use the token to access your Bucket.
 Your Bucket has its own read and write keys for restricted access.**